p-vale/canvas-hero/README.md

 # canvas-hero

-Series of fullscreen banners focusing on <canvas>.
+Series of fullscreen banners focusing on canvas.